CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 - *Key name*: amount
 - Click *Save*

+Adding a verbiage:

 - *Verbiage*: the account has changed
 - Click *Save*

 Now we'll add 3 ingredients.
 Values that are returned by the tigger and used as input of actions:

-- Remove the default one *CreatedAt*
+First, remove the default one *CreatedAt*

+Ingredient no. 1:
 - Click *Add ingredient*
 - *Name*: Type
 - *Slug*: type